Meet our Newport Office

 With adults I enjoy helping you to find healing from past trauma and care for yourself today.
 I work from an attachment lens to help you find insight into why you interact in relationships the way you do so that you can choose to change and grow or at least learn to give yourself more grace.

-SHERI KRUSE, MA, COUNSELOR
+SHERI PETERSEN, MA, COUNSELOR

 Together I want to help discover strengths and resources that can carry you through this time.
 I desire to build the confidence to face all of life’s hardships, because you’re worth the hard work of restoration!

-Deb Kunze, Counseling Intern
+Deb Kunze, MA, Counselor